Converg3nce/matic-docs/docs/develop/dagger-webhooks.md

 </TabItem>
 </Tabs>

-`networkId` will be required for subscribing for event notifications over webhook.
+`networkId` will be required for subscribing to topics.

 ### events over webhook